ShopUp raises $22.5 million to digitize millions of mom-and-pop shops in Bangladesh – TechCrunch

 A startup that is aiming to digitize millions of neighborhood stores in Bangladesh just raised the country’s largest Series A financing round.

 Dhaka-headquartered ShopUp said on Tuesday it has raised $22.5 million in a round co-led by Sequoia Capital India and Flourish Ventures.
 For both the venture firms, this is the first time they are backing a Bangladeshi startup.
-Veon Ventures, Speedinvest, and Lonsdale Capital also participated in the four-year-old ShopUp’s Series A financing round.
+Veon Ventures, Speedinvest and Lonsdale Capital also participated in the four-year-old ShopUp’s Series A financing round.
 ShopUp has raised about $28 million to date.

 Like its neighboring nation, India, more than 95% of all retail in Bangladesh goes through neighborhood stores in the country.
 There are about 4.5 million such mom-and-pop stores in the country and the vast majority of them have no digital presence.

 ShopUp is attempting to change that.
 It has built what it calls a full-stack business-to-business commerce platform.
-It provides three core services to neighborhood stores: a wholesale marketplace to secure inventory, logistics (including last mile delivery to customers), and working capital, explained Afeef Zaman, co-founder and chief executive of ShopUp, in an interview with TechCrunch.
+It provides three core services to neighborhood stores: a wholesale marketplace to secure inventory, logistics (including last-mile delivery to customers) and working capital, explained Afeef Zaman, co-founder and chief executive of ShopUp, in an interview with TechCrunch.

 These small shops are facing a number of challenges.
-They are not getting inventory on time or enough inventory and they are paying more than what they should, said Zaman.
+They are not getting inventory on time or enough inventory, and they are paying more than what they should, said Zaman.
 And for these businesses, more than 73% (PDF) of all their sales rely on credit instead of cash or digital payments, creating a massive liquidity crunch.
 So most of these businesses are in dire need of working capital.

 Zaman declined to reveal how many mom-and-pop shops today use ShopUp, but claimed that the platform assumes a clear lead in its category in the country.
 That lead has widened amid the global pandemic as more physical shops explore digital offerings to stay afloat, he said.